wuruxu/crwebview/README.md

 # crwebview
-another android webview from chromium source code, add chrome extensions support for android app.
+export android webview from chromium source code as aar sdk

+This project is for personal use only.